ibm-cloud-docs/containers/cs_loadbalancer_dns.md

   ```
   {: screen}

-4. View the health check status of the NLB IPs that are behind your host name.
+4. View the health check status of the NLB IPs that are behind your subdomain.
   ```
   ibmcloud ks nlb-dns monitor status --cluster <cluster_name_or_id> --nlb-host <host_name>
   ```